mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

   })
 ```

 Now, the *insertOne* method is useful, but what if *we want to insert more than one document at a time*?
 The preferred method for that is *insertMany*.
-Here, I've defined an *array of years* correlating to the year of release for *Mega Man games*.
+Here, I've defined an *array of years* correlating to the year of release for *megaManYears*.
 And here, I'm mapping over that array and creating a document where we get the title and the year.
 So let's insert these results in the database here.

-Now, just like *insertOne*, we'll get a result object back that has information like the number of documents inserted and the inserted _ids.
+Now, just like *insertOne*, we'll get a result object back that has information like the number of *documents inserted* and the *inserted _ids*.

 We also expect that the insertResult.insertedIds should have 10 values.